FAQ | Lingo | Price-Based Selections | Gaming Headsets

 High-End: Headphones for $100+

 Grab a pair of Yamaha HPH-MT8 headphones if you want to experience rich, producer-grade audio quality in a portable package.
 These headphones’ folding design and removable cable make them great on the go.
 If you’re seeking a great pair of on-the-go headphones that don’t compromise on audio fidelity look no further than Sennheisier HD25 PLUS headphones.
 Their lightweight, comfortable design belies their ability to handle high sound-pressure levels, making these a bonafide pair of backup DJ headphones.
 Audio-Technica ATH-MSR7b headphones feature True Motion drivers for distortion-free, incredible audio.

 Are You a Gamer?

 Finally, we wanted to include some recommendations for great gaming headsets.
 Gaming headsets differ from other headphones for one primary reason: they include a gooseneck mic for communicating with other players online.
 They also tend to feature large drivers (often 40mm and up) for immersive sound — an important factor when you need to hear all that’s going on around the battlefield.

-If you’re a serious gamer who needs the mic, but also wants quality headphones for enjoying music, we suggest the Audio-Technica ATH-PDG1 headset — it features an open-back design for a great soundstage and lightweight fit that stays comfortable even after a couple hours of playing.
-It also features a flexible 6″ boom mic that can be positioned at just the right spot for any player.
+If you’re a serious gamer who needs the mic, but also wants quality headphones for enjoying music, we suggest the Audio-Technica ATH-G1WL headset — it features a closed-back design and switchable 7.1 surround sound for an unbeatable soundstage and immersive audio.
+It also features a flexible boom condenser mic that can be positioned at just the right spot for any player.